alisapa/munching-squares/README.md

   -o, --op	Operation that is performed.
 One of: AND, OR, XOR -P, --paused	Paused at the beginning, un-pause with space -s, --size	Size of the window, <width>x<height>
-  -t		Starting value for T
+  -t, --tstart	Starting value for T
   -T, --tstep	How much to increment T in each step
   -h, --help	Shows this message and exits.